-The solid blue curve plots results for the normal state and the red dashed line plots results for the crisis state.
+The solid curve plots results for the normal state, and the dashed line plots results for the crisis state.
 The most striking aspect is the extremely wide range of the alternative asset allocation in the crisis state, indicating high reluctance to rebalance in this state.
 This occurs not only because of the much higher proportional cost, but also because of the option value of waiting for a possible regime switch back to the good state when the transaction cost is lower.

-Figure 4 shows that, for a fixed allocation to alternative assets (between 0.33 and 0.65), the investor's utility is approximately the same in both states (Panel A) and so is the marginal (certainty equivalent) value of liquidity $p_w(w, t = 0)$ (Panel B).
-However
+Figure 4 shows that, for a fixed allocation to alternative assets (between 0.33 and 0.65), the investor's utility is approximately the same in both states (panel (a)) and so is the marginal (certainty equivalent) value of liquidity $p_w(w,t=0)$ (panel (b)).21 However, the distributions of z and marginal value of liquidity are significantly different in the two states, which we discuss next using Figure 5.